The Women’s Guide to Financial Independence

-- Continue saving adequately for short-term, medium-term, and retirement goals.
+- Continue saving adequately for the short- and medium-term and retirement goals.

 - Negotiate child support or alimony, if applicable.

-- Create a new will that reflects your current financial situation.
+- Update your will so that it reflects your current financial situation.

 - Research survivor benefits, and collect on any life insurance policies.